vanish125/gpsdo-fw/README.md

   - `Delay`: press to set the MCU PPS output synchronisation delay (in seconds)
   - `Threshold`: press to set the MCU PPS output synchronisation threshold (in clock cycles)
   - `Force Sync`: press to force the MCU Controlled PPS output to be synched with the GPS PPS output
+  - `Exit`: press to exit the PPS sub-menu
 - `Version Screen` : shows the current firmware version

 #### Main screen